antleaf/doapr/webroot/content/repositories/cell_press_sneak_peek.md

 withdrawal_policy: Authors, whose papers are selected by the editors (Cell Press ) to be sent out for peer review
 integrations:
-- :service: disqus
+- service: disqus
-  :feature: commenting
+  feature: commenting
-  :description:
+  description:
-- :service: plumx_metrics
+- service: plumx_metrics
-  :feature: usage_metrics
+  feature: usage_metrics
-  :description:
+  description:
 features:
-- :feature: search_engine
+- feature: search_engine
-  :description: Search by category (Subjects) or Simple Search
+  description: Search by category (Subjects) or Simple Search
-- :feature: usage_metrics
+- feature: usage_metrics
-  :description: Downloads and Views are visible to everyone
+  description: Downloads and Views are visible to everyone
-- :feature: revision
+- feature: revision
-  :description: As the preprints are then posted in the publisher's journals, the
+  description: As the preprints are then posted in the publisher's journals, the peer
-    peer review is done by the
+    review is done by the
-- :feature: commenting
+- feature: commenting
-  :description: Any registered Mendeley user can comment on a paper posted in Sneak
+  description: Any registered Mendeley user can comment on a paper posted in Sneak
     Peek
-- :feature: comms_social_networking
+- feature: comms_social_networking
-  :description: 'Sharing via social media (Twitter, Facebook and mail)      '
+  description: 'Sharing via social media (Twitter, Facebook and mail)      '
 ---